 We continue to receive federal funding from the School Food Lunch Program.
-This funding assures that we can provide well balanced meals with fresh vegetables and fruit.

 The Center continues to focus on our primary goals of providing a safe and secure environment for our residents, visitors, and our communities.
 The JCO's do an excellent job of conducting watch tours.
 On an average day, over two thousand (2,000) room checks are completed within the appropriate time frames.
 Beyond our primary goals, the Center's staff does a remarkable job of offering care for the residents and tending to their personal, educational, nutritional, and medical needs.
 Because of the dedication of the maintenance crew and kitchen staff to cleanliness, the facility gets positive remarks from inspectors and visitors alike.